A New Home

 Meals-on-wheels is supposed to call tomorrow and we are going to try them for a while, I think.
 Taking care of my needs, the house and yard and then trying to cook is a bit more than Clyde needs.

-He is getting frail and tires much more easily these past few months.
 We'll see what happens.
 My love to a dear sister and a dear nephew.

 Janice